bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 margin, border, padding, and the elements itself

-4. While using flexbox, what axis are you using when you use the property: ```align-items: center```?
+4. While using flexbox, what axis are you using when you use the property: ```align-items: center```? the cross axis (the x axis if you prefer)

 5. What is the git command to commit staged changes as well as write a message?